cozcinar/VI_VMAF_4_360/readme.md

 > --f: number of frames, for example 100

-> --r: reference (original) .mp4 video name, for example sounders2.mp4, so you should *not* include the video type '.mp4'
+> --r: reference (original) .mp4 video name, for example sounders2.mp4, so you should *not* include the video type '.mp4' or '.yuv'

 Results will be located in the main folder with the distorted video name and in *.csv* format.
 The script can generate two different quality scores: VMAF and VI-VMAF.
 * VMAF is calculated based on equirectangular format.